NIS 2 regulation, let's take stock of the issues, obligations and sanctions

 • opt for a risk management process

-• don't limit yourself to planning and execution → verification, continuous improvement, management and non-compliance.
+• Do not limit yourself to planning and execution → verification, continuous improvement, management, and non-compliance.

 In conclusion

 NIS 2 will be applicable and known in October 2024.
-Before this date, the law is not known in detail, so it's best not to rush into any solution, but to take stock of your IT hygiene and review the basics in cyber risk management.
+Before this date, the law is not known in detail, so it is best not to rush into any solution but to take stock of your IT hygiene and review the basics in cyber risk management.

-We can help you take stock of the management of your users and their accounts:
+We can help you assess the management of your users and their accounts:

 • who actually use the applications

-• do you have any flaws in the transmission of the 1st password?
+• Do you have vulnerabilities in the transmission of the initial password?

 • account sharing